tramo-ephyslab/TROVA-master/README.md

  2- Second option:

- With this option conda will install the necessary TROVA dependencies.
+ *With this option conda will install the necessary TROVA dependencies*.

   ```
   conda install -c tramo-ephyslab trova